 CAREER AND LEADERSHIP DEVELOPMENT EVENTS

 For students who ask their teachers, "When will I ever use this in the real world?"
-Career and Leadership Development Events (CDE/LDE) are the answer.
+Career Development Events (CDE) and Leadership Development Events (LDE) are the answer.
 Since 1928, FFA has worked to create CDEs and LDEs that demonstrate the meaningful connections between classroom instruction and real-life scenarios.
-CDEs and LDEs build on what is learned in agricultural classes and the FFA.
+CDEs and LDEs build on what is learned in agriculture classes and FFA.

-The events are designed to help prepare students for careers in agriculture.
+These events are designed to help prepare students for careers in agriculture.
 Classroom instruction comes alive as students demonstrate their skills in a competitive setting.
-CDEs and LDEs test the abilities of individuals and teams in 24 major areas of agricultural instruction.
+CDEs, LDEs, and other state events test the abilities of individuals and teams in more than 20 major areas of agricultural, food, and natural resources education.

-FFA Members may only compete in one team LDE, one individual LDE, one team CDE and any invitational CDEs during the Minnesota Convention.
+FFA members may only compete in one team CDE, one team LDE, and one individual LDE during State Finals at the Minnesota FFA Convention.

 Agricultural Mechanics - This CDE helps students develop their technical skills and knowledge and their ability to work with others to solve complex problems.